-Title 21 of the Code of Federal Regulations section n explains “Safe-moisture level is a level of moisture low enough to prevent the growth of undesirable microorganisms in the finished product under the intended conditions of manufacturing, storage, and distribution.
+According to Title 21 of the Code of Federal Regulations section n, “Safe-moisture level is a level of moisture low enough to prevent the growth of undesirable microorganisms in the finished product under the intended conditions of manufacturing, storage, and distribution.”

-While Title 21 refers to “water activity” (aw), for the subject of this post, moisture is anything that evaporates on heating.
+While most folks think of moisture as water, moisture is anything that evaporates on heating.
 Examples include fats, oils, alcohol, and solvents.

-Moreover, moisture can lurk in places many folks would not suspect.
-Three examples of where moisture can exist include:
+Moreover, moisture can lurk in places you might not suspect.
+Examples of where moisture can exist include:

 - On the surface of a sample.
 This can be defined as bulk water attracted to other substances.
 Even though you might not see it, it can be there, and its presence affects the weight of the substance.
 Surface moisture is most easily removed in a moisture analyzer.